phan/phan/internal/Issue-Types-Caught-by-Phan.md

 ## PhanTypeMissingReturn

 ```
-Method {METHOD} is declared to return {TYPE} but has no return value
+Method {METHOD} is declared to return {TYPE} in phpdoc but has no return value
 ```

 This issue is emitted from the following code